nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28869](https://jira.nuxeo.com/browse/NXP-28869)

-### New REST API endpoint to get Server Version Information
+### New REST API Endpoint to Get Server Version Information

-The endpoint GET /api/v1/capabilities has been added to Nuxeo in order to retrieve the server capabilities, see below its response format:
+The endpoint `GET /api/v1/capabilities` has been added to Nuxeo in order to retrieve the server capabilities, see below its response format:
 ```
 {
   "entity-type": "capabilities",